-Course Name/Description Course Number Credit Prerequisite JROTC Navy (NS1) - Cadet Field Manual includes the study of naval heritage, organization, sea power and naval history from colonial times to the 1850's, the study of naval ship missions & organization, an introduction to navigation and maritime geography, basic seamanship, military drill w/rifles, & physical development.
+JROTE Navy Course Name/Description Course Number Credit Prerequisite JROTC Navy (NS1) - Cadet Field Manual includes the study of naval heritage, organization, sea power and naval history from colonial times to the 1850's, the study of naval ship missions & organization, an introduction to navigation and maritime geography, basic seamanship, military drill w/rifles, & physical development.
 28.0210099 (Cadets are encouraged to choose both NS1 courses so that they are enrolled in JROTC both semesters.)
 1.0 None JROTC Navy (NS1) - Intro to NJROTC includes the study of nautical plotting, rules and regulations, and aids to navigation, as well as the study of American maritime history from 1860 to the end of World War I. Other topics include naval career planning, leadership development, oceanography, physical development, military drills, health and first aid, physical fitness, and military ceremonies.
 28.0220099 (Cadets are encouraged to choose both NS1 courses so that they are enrolled in JROTC both semesters.)
-1.0 None JROTC Navy (NS3) - Naval Knowledge furthers the foundation in citizenship and leadership established in Naval Science One and Two and expounds upon the virtues of the United States citizenship with knowledge of uses of the world's waterways through the viewpoint of National power and International law.
-28.0250099 (Cadets are encouraged to choose both NS3 courses so that they are enrolled in JROTC both semesters.)
-1.0 NS1 JROTC Navy (NS3) - Naval Orientation 28 0260000 and Skills furthers the foundation in citizenship and leadership established in Naval Science One and Two and provides classroom and practical application in Naval and Ship Organization.
-28.0260099 (Cadets are encouraged to choose both NS3 courses so that they are enrolled in JROTC both semesters.)
-1.0 NS1 JROTC Navy (NS4) - Naval Leadership & 20 027000 Ethics takes a more in-depth look at what leadership is and enables students to maximize leadership abilities.
+1.0 None JROTC Navy (NS2) - Maritime History further develops the traits of citizenship and leadership in students, introduces cadets to the maritime history of the world and the United States from the American Revolution through the present time.
+28.0230099 (Cadets are encouraged to choose both NS2 courses so that they are enrolled in JROTC both semesters.)
+1.0 NS1 JROTC Navy (NS2) - Nautical Science introduces the various nautical sciences through classroom work and some laboratory time.
+The development of core skills that students should master is integrated throughout the course and includes geography, oceanography, astronomy, physical science, meteorology, and weather.
+28.0240099 (Cadets are encouraged to choose both NS2 courses so that they are enrolled in JROTC both semesters.)
+1.0 NS1 JROTC Navy (NS4) - Naval Leadership & Ethics takes a more in-depth look at what leadership is and enables students to maximize leadership abilities.
 Students will gain the polish necessary to be a truly effective leader in the NJROTC unit, school, community, as well as in life.
 28.0270099 (Cadets are encouraged to choose both NS4 courses so that they are enrolled in JROTC both semesters.)
 1.0 Teacher Rec.
-JROTC Navy (NS4) - Effective 28.0280099 Communications teaches the students the techniques of effective communication, one of the most important skills that a good leader must develop in order to be successful.
-(Cadets are encouraged to choose both NS4 courses so that they are enrolled in JROTC both semesters.)
+JROTC Navy (NS4) - Effective Communications teaches the students the techniques of effective communication, one of the most important skills that a good leader must develop in order to be successful.
+28.0280099 (Cadets are encouraged to choose both NS4 courses so that they are enrolled in JROTC both semesters.)
 1.0 Teacher Rec.

-Hospitality & Tourism Culinary Arts
+Hospitality & Tourism

+Culinary Arts